gaurav-chawla1714/nw-tracker-bot/README.md

 ## In-Progress Features:

-- Integrate custom exceptions more, including messages.
-Integrate on read commands as well.
+- Integrate Google Firestore NoSQL Database as primary database
+  - ~~Establish "schema"~~ ✅
+  - All current and future data should also be stored in Firestore from now on. 🚧
+  - All existing data needs to be migrated over.
 - NW graphing functionality.
 Ability for custom date bounds.
+  - ~~Integrate as basic "!" command~~ ✅
+  - Refactor into a slash command for better argument hints

 ## Upcoming Features:

-- Integrate Google Firestore NoSQL Database as primary database
-  - Sheets to be secondary storage for mobile viewing.
-However, all internal calculations will be queried to the Firestore database for ease of use.
-  - All existing data needs to be migrated over.
 - Yahoo Finance API Integration
   - real-time pricing data for real-time estimated nw calculations.
   - can only happen after parsing Fidelity account view xslx